staggeredsix/sparktimize/README.md

 ## NVIDIA AI Workbench

 The `workbench-project.yml` file configures this repo as an NVIDIA AI Workbench project so it can be launched in a containerized environment with GPU access.

+## Building xformers from source

+`xformers` is required by some quantization tools but pre-built wheels are not always available for every combination of CUDA and PyTorch.
+The `scripts/setup.sh` script automatically clones the official repository with all submodules and compiles it against the version of PyTorch installed from `requirements.txt`.
+When using `start_ui.sh` or the Docker image, this step runs automatically.